Talia2/HOL-TrafficManager/HOL.md

 	> **Note:** When a service comes back online, Traffic Manager detects the change in its status within the next polling interval.
 Thus, the interval shown by the Health Monitor Timeout when switching from offline to online is only 30 seconds.

-1. Refresh the page and confirm that the response is once again from the original hosted service.
+1. Refresh the page and confirm that the response is once again from the original cloud service.

+---

 <a name="Exercise2"></a>
-### Exercise 2: Balancing Traffic across Hosted Services ###
+### Exercise 2: Balancing Traffic across Cloud Services ###

-The round robin load balancing method distributes load evenly among each of the hosted services assigned to the policy.
-It keeps track of the last hosted service that received traffic and sends traffic to the next one in the list of hosted services.
+The round robin load balancing method distributes load evenly among each of the cloud services assigned to the policy.
+It keeps track of the last cloud service that received traffic and sends traffic to the next one in the list of cloud services.

-Traffic Manager removes a hosted service from the load balancer’s rotation if it determines that it is offline.
+Traffic Manager removes a cloud service from the load balancer’s rotation if it determines that it is offline.
 Note, however, that if all services assigned to a policy are unavailable, Traffic Manager will ignore their status and return a response as if they were online.

 <a name="Ex2Task1"></a>
 #### Task 1 – Creating a Traffic Manager Round Robin Policy ####

-In this task, you create a Traffic Manager policy that balances traffic evenly across all hosted services assigned to the policy.
+In this task, you create a Traffic Manager policy that balances traffic evenly across all cloud services assigned to the policy.

 1. In the Windows Azure Management Portal, select the **Virtual Network** tab.
 Then, choose the **Policies** option under **Traffic Manager** and click **Create** on the ribbon.

-1. In the **Create Traffic Manager Policy** dialog, pick the subscription where you created the hosted services for this hands-on lab.
+1. In the **Create Traffic Manager Policy** dialog, pick the subscription where you created the cloud services for this hands-on lab.

 1. Specify the **load balancing method** as **Round Robin**.

-1. Select the hosted services to include in the policy from the list of **Available DNS names**.
-Add all hosted services created for this hands-on lab.
+1. Select the cloud services to include in the policy from the list of **Available DNS names**.
+Add all cloud services created for this hands-on lab.
 To add a service to the policy, select it and then click the arrow button in the middle.

-	> **Note:** For subscriptions that contain a large number of hosted services, you can filter the list by typing the **[appname]** portion of the URL prefix in the text box shown above the list of DNS names.
+	> **Note:** For subscriptions that contain a large number of cloud services, you can filter the list by typing the **[appname]** portion of the URL prefix in the text box shown above the list of DNS names.

 1. Set the **Relative path and filename** of the monitoring endpoint to _/AppHealth_.